-The downhill 404-yard par 4 eleventh was our favorite hole of this stretch.
+The downhill 404-yard par 4 eleventh was the best hole of this stretch.
 As we made our way from the tenth green to the eleventh tee box, we were greeted by a good-sized troop of monkeys.
 It was then obvious to us why the eleventh is named Dusky Leaf.

 Solitude, the extreme downhill 140-yard par 3 fifteenth is a fun one-shooter.
 I guessed the elevation drop to be one club, only to end up being one club too long.

 The theme of correct club selection off the tee continued to the sixteenth hole, called Paradise Found.
 With an uphill sharp dogleg right in front of me, I didn’t know what to hit off the tee.
 I was certain that if I hit driver straight, it would be too much club and would have put me in trouble.
 So, I elected to play it safe and hit 5-iron off the tee.
 Unfortunately, this wasn’t enough club (for me anyway) to reach the bend in the fairway.
 Now that we have played it, we know that 3-wood or hybrid would have been the better play.
 This would have allowed us to get to the top of the hill so that we would have had a view of the green.
 And oh, what a beautiful view it is.
 I guess we can live with making bogey on Paradise.

 Andaman Shores, the 148-yard seventeenth, is another oceanfront par 3 that you will never forget.
 With the ocean right and a long narrow green, the prudent miss is left.
 Taking dead aim at a helpless flag, ‘don’t miss it right’ thoughts quickly rushed into my mind at the top of my swing, and proved to be impossible to ignore.
 I guess I listened to my inner self and missed the green just left, but was pin high.